Family planning policies of China: Two-child policy

-Three-child policy
+Three-child policy and abolition of limits

-In May 2021, the Seventh National Population Census showed a total population of 1.41 billion, but some serious issues were revealed, including the continuous decline of birth rate and population ageing.
-At the end of the month, the Politburo of the Chinese Communist Party further relaxed its family planning measures to the "three-child policy".
+In May 2021, the Seventh National Population Census showed a total population of 1.41 billion, but some serious issues were revealed, including the continuous decline of the birth rate and population ageing.
+At the end of the month, the Politburo of the Chinese Communist Party further relaxed its family planning measures to the "three-child policy."
+Guidance was issued on June 21, 2021, proposing implementation including promoting the "three-child policy" and cleaning up old regulations involving fines for exceeding the birth limit.